ladisk/sdPy/README.md

 $ git clone https://github.com/ladisk/sdPy.git
 ```

+in a comand prompt / terminal window in your local directory where you want the course material to be saved.

 # <a name="install"></a>Installation

 To run the Jupyter Notebook templates, provided in this repository, you will need to install the Python programming language, as well as its `jupyter` and `notebook` packages.